 No object in the Smithsonian is more inspirational than the Star-Spangled Banner.

-It tells the story of our fledgling country in peril, how the defense of a small fort in Baltimore gave heart to a people; and how we have defined, almost destroyed, and ultimatley saved a national treasure.
+It tells the story of our fledgling country in peril, how the defense of a small fort in Baltimore gave heart to a people; and how we have defined, almost destroyed, and ultimately saved a national treasure.

 War of 1812

 America’s War of 1812 has sometimes been called the United States’ second war of independence.
-Although the United States was now an independent country, it was weak by contemporary military standards, particularly at sea.
-On August 24th, 1812, British troops set fire to the Capitol building, looted and burned the Presidential Mansion, and ransacked the Treasury.
+Although the United States was an independent country, it was weak by contemporary military standards, particularly at sea.
+On August 24, 1812, British troops set fire to the Capitol building, looted and burned the Presidential Mansion, and ransacked the Treasury.
 Shock reverberated throughout the United States.
 President Madison returned to a devastated Washington.
-Repairs on the Presidential Mansion had to wait until war’s end, when heavy coats of white paint covered the scorched brick and popularized the building’s earlier designation as the White House.
+Repairs on the Presidential Mansion had to wait until war’s end when heavy coats of white paint covered the scorched brick and popularized the building’s earlier designation as the White House.

 Defending Fort McHenry